EBay CEO Donahoe made $29.7 million in 2012

+BRIEF-Tenet and Blue Cross and Blue Shield of Texas sign multi-year agreement

+* Tenet and Blue Cross and Blue Shield of Texas sign multi-year agreement

-EBay Inc Chief Executive John Donahoe received a total payout of about $29.7 million (19.6 million pounds) in 2012, according to a filing, an increase of about 81 percent over the previous year.
+March 18 EBay Inc Chief Executive John Donahoe received a total payout of about $29.7 million in 2012, according to a filing, an increase of about 81 percent over the previous year.

 Donahoe's base salary was $970,353, according to a proxy filed with the U.S. Securities and Exchange Commission on Monday.

-His stock awards accounted for about $23.7 million and options awards total were about $2 million. (link.reuters.com/byh76t)
+His stock awards accounted for about $23.7 million and options awards total were about $2 million. ()

 EBay's online marketplace, one of the largest in the world, has lagged behind the growth of e-commerce and Amazon.com Inc for several years.
 But under Donahoe, eBay has invested to improve the buying experience by upgrading search capabilities and prodding sellers to provide more services such as free shipping and easier returns.